NOAH Compendium

 Target species

-Horses and ponies.
+Horses and ponies (non-food producing).

-Indications for use
+Indications for use for each target species

-For the treatment of musculoskeletal disorders in horses and ponies where the anti-inflammatory and analgesic properties of phenylbutazone can offer relief against inflammation, pain and lameness (for example, osteoarthritis, acute and chronic laminitis, bursitis and carpitis).
+For the treatment of musculoskeletal disorders in horses and ponies where the anti- inflammatory and analgesic properties of phenylbutazone can offer relief against inflammation, pain and lameness (for example, osteoarthritis, acute and chronic laminitis, bursitis and carpitis).

 Contraindications